DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 ## Overview

 In this lesson we will introduce the fundamentals of HTML syntax, document structure, typography, images, and links, as well as how to validate our HTML.
+HTML will act as the structure of our webpages, wrapping our content and describing how the browser should display it.
+HTML is often described romantically as the unifying language of the web.
+Along with CSS, and JavaScript, HTML is the life-blood of our webpages and an excellent place to start our code journey.

 ## Objectives